 Really, what would a gambling song list be without this hit by Elvis Presley?
 It’s all about – you guessed it – Las Vegas and all of its glorified betting ups and downs; the beauty of the neon lights mixed with fortune and loss.

-Much to the chagrin of some of the true Elvis fans, in 2009 a commercial for a drug prescribed for erectile dysfunction called Viagra featured a jingle based on the song called, “Viva Viagra” that was, and is, popular to this day.
+Much to the chagrin of some of the true Elvis fans, in 2009 a commercial for a drug prescribed for erectile dysfunction called Viagra.
+An this commercial captured a jingle based on the song called, “Viva Viagra”.
+The song was, and is, popular to this day.

 “Ace of Spades” – Motorhead

-The most famous song by Motorhead, it’s featured in the movie Superbad and the video game Tony Hawke’s Pro Skater 3.
-In poker, the Ace of Spades is known as the dead man’s hand because of an American sheriff named Wild Bill Hancock who was killed during a game of poker.
-The unbeatable Ace of Spades hand consists of aces and eights, and the lead singer of Motorhead sang “the eight of spades” on tour for years; nobody noticed.
+The most famous song by Motorhead, it’s featured in the movie Superbad.
+As well as the video game Tony Hawke’s Pro Skater 3.
+In poker, the Ace of Spades is known as the dead man’s hand because of an American sheriff named Wild Bill Hancock.
+He was killed during a game of poker.
+The unbeatable Ace of Spades hand consists of aces and eights.
+The lead singer of Motorhead sang “the eight of spades” on tour for years; nobody noticed.

 Ace of Spades is one of the most covered songs covered by Punk bands.